List of Tiny Toon Adventures characters: Chewcudda

-Chewcudda (voiced by Frank Welker) is a bull and a minor character on the show.
+Chewcudda (vocal effects provided by Frank Welker) is a bull and a minor character in the original series.
 He only appeared in one episode, "A Quack in the Quarks", a parody of Star Wars Episode IV – A New Hope.
 Chewcudda was a parody of Chewbacca, except he is a bull and not a wookiee like Chewbacca.
 He is based on the Looney Tunes character Toro the bull from Bully for Bugs.

 Chewcudda goes along for the ride with Plucky and Frank and Ollie (two young alien ducklings who came to Earth seeking a savior, but instead found Plucky), as they set off to try and take down Duck Vader (a parody of Darth Vader) and his versions of the stormtroopers (with armor shaped in the form of a duck).
 Plucky mistakes him for a bean bag at first and sits on him, but Chewcudda reveals himself and yells at Plucky.
 Plucky sticks out his tongue at the large bull, and this makes Chewcudda furious.
 He charges into him.
 Chewcudda charges into anything (or anyone) when he sees the color red, as Ollie states, "It's the bull in him."

 Later, he is captured by the stormtroopers and his feet are tied up together by rope.
 He chews on grass (hence the pun "Chew" in his name) and spits it at a couple of the stormtroopers, knocking them over.
 When Frank throws a bottle of ketchup at Duck Vader, it busts and covers him in it, causing Chewcudda to break free from his rope and charge into Vader, sending him across the room and knocking him unconscious.